“This post may contain affiliate links. Please read my disclosure for more info.

 First, let’s take a look at what you’re spending.
 Then we’ll go over ways you can increase your income.

-This is one area that jumped out at me when I looked at our expenses.
-I knew I ran to the store a lot, usually because I didn’t plan meals or take advantage of sales.
+I ran to the store a lot, usually because I didn’t plan meals or take advantage of sales.
 You know the story – you go for two things and spend $30 to $50.
-My monthly grocery spending was around $800 for three people!
-So, how can you reduce it?
+Here are several things we did to reduce it.

 Take advantage of sales.
 It may seem like you’re spending more on one trip, but if you’re getting a nice discount on something and can avoid buying it the next few trips, you’re ahead.
 And you’ll also be building a nice stockpile.